 - Media attracts individuals by offering the content which is able to fulfil the audience needs for understanding, entertainment and information

-- There is different strength in Dependence relationship.
+- There is much difference in the level of strength in Dependence relationship.
 Cognitive motivations encourage the individuals to maintain the level of attention and Affective motivation serves the individuals to enhance the level of satisfaction

 - Both Cognitive and Affective motivation are intensifying the audience to higher level of involvement to enable the information process

-2011 Tōhoku earthquake and tsunami hits eastern Japan very badly.
-Due to this natural disaster the whole communication was blocked and others can’t able to know the exact effect of tsunami in eastern Japan.
-During this period, Peoples information needs are dramatically increased and they are all more depend on media than any other.
+In 2011, Tōhoku earthquake and tsunami hit Eastern Japan very badly.
+Due to this natural disaster the whole communication were blocked and others could not know the exact effects of tsunami in Eastern Japan.
+During this period, Peoples information needs were dramatically increased and they were all more depend on media than any other.

 Critics of Media Dependency Theory:

 - It describes the media role during social changes and crisis